-My teaching interests span feminist theory, queer studies, violence and abuse, social justice, genders and sexualities.
-I have taught undergraduate and postgraduate courses at various institutions including the University of York (Gender, Violence & Justice), Durham University (Culture & Society; Sociology of Gender & Sexuality), Birmingham University (Popular Music in its Social Context; Media, Culture & Society), University of Leeds (Sexualities & Society).
+My teaching interests span feminisms, critical race theory, queer studies, critical trans studies, abolitionist feminisms and transformative justice.
+Prior to the OU I have taught undergraduate and postgraduate courses at various institutions including the University of York, Durham University, Birmingham University and University of Leeds.

 |Role||Start date||End date||Funding source|